-15. Municipal Reform Act
+14. Municipal Reform Act

 On March 13, 2019, the Members of Parliament passed the Municipal Reform Act 2019 in the House of Assembly.
-The Bill would abolish municipal elections, provide for the selection and appointment of Members of the Corporations, and make consequential amendments to the Municipalities Act 1923 ("the principal Act").
+The Bill would abolish municipal elections, provide for the selection and appointment of Members of the Corporation, and make consequential amendments to the Municipalities Act 1923 ("the principal Act").
 It would also make certain directions given by the Minister to a Corporation subject to parliamentary scrutiny.
 The Act would turn the Corporation into a quasi-autonomous non-government organization ("QUANGO") controlled by the Government of Bermuda.
 The Municipal Reform Act 2019 was defeated in the Senate on March 22, 2019.

-15. Municipal Reform Act (continued)
+14. Municipal Reform Act (continued)

 The Corporation filed an application with the courts on March 19, 2019 seeking declaration that the Municipalities Reform Act 2010 ('the Reform Act"), The Municipal Reform Act 2019 and the other Amendment Acts, as well as the decision by the Government to convert the Corporation to a QUANGO contravene sections 1 and 13 of the Bermuda Constitution on the basis that this legislation would deprive the Corporation of compensation for its property and the protection of law over its property.
 The case was heard in the Supreme Court on February 24 and 25, 2021.
 On March 31, 2021 a judgement was handed down from the Supreme Court of Bermuda.
 The judge ruled against the Corporation and dismissed the claim that the legislation infringed on the fundamental rights and freedoms of the Corporation as set in the Bermuda Constitution.
 On May 12, 2021 the Corporation filed a notice of appeal.
+The appeal was dismissed on March 18, 2022.
+In March 2022 the Corporation filed a notice of appeal to the Privy Council in London.

-16. Subsequent events
+15. Subsequent events

-The Corporation evaluated events and transactions occurring from January 1, 2021 through to June 29, 2021, for potential recognition or disclosure in the notes to the financial statements.
+The Corporation evaluated events and transactions occurring from January 1, 2022 through to June 14, 2022 for potential recognition or disclosure in the notes to the financial statements.